 I’m Sharon Abra Hanen.
-My middle name, Abra, is related to the Aramaic for “I create”, the source of the word “abracadabra”, so perhaps I’ve been destined since birth to work with the magic of creativity.
+My middle name, Abra, is related to the Aramaic for “I create”, the source of the word “abracadabra”, so maybe I’m destined to work with the magic of creativity.

 I’m a writer (for almost always), a poet (which is more about how I see the world than what ends up on the page), an artist (exploring color and sound and other wonders), and a creativity coach (I trained with Eric Maisel, the founder of the field of creativity coaching and author of many highly-regarded books on creativity, including Fearless Creating, in various training programs including “Advanced Creativity Coaching” and “Coaching Writers”).